Farmington City Council approves amended pay plan

 The Farmington City Council approved pay increases for the city’s police and fire departments along with part-time employees when it met in regular session Dec.
 9 at Long Memorial Hall.

-The earlier than usual amending of the city’s pay plan was in part due to the strong support Farmington voters showed for the city’s police and fire departments when they approved a half-cent public safety tax in the Nov.
-2 municipal election with a 5 to 1 margin of 527 to 185 votes.
+The earlier-than-usual amending of the city’s pay plan was in part due to the strong support Farmington voters showed the city’s police and fire departments when they approved a half-cent public safety tax in the Nov.
+2 municipal election —with a 5-to-1 margin of 527 to 185 votes.

-Prior to the passage of the sales tax, Farmington's police and fire departments were funded solely through the city's general revenue fund.
-An increase in Farmington’s population in recent years had resulted in an increase in the volume of service calls for both departments.
-The continued growth in the number of service calls necessitated additional manpower — the cost of which was growing faster than that of current sales tax revenues.
-The tax is expected to generate approximately $2.2 million in annual revenue.
+Before the sales tax was passed, Farmington's police and fire departments were solely funded through the city's general revenue fund.
+Farmington’s population increase in recent years had resulted in more service calls for both departments, resulting in the need for additional manpower — the cost of which was growing faster than that of current sales tax revenues.
+The tax is expected to generate about $2.2 million in annual revenue.

 People are also reading…